All Episodes

 And you don't have any rights because you're illegal.

-You understand what they're doing out there with the Orange County Alliance for Immigrants' Rights and this other group gonna notify illegals when and where they're gonna be raids.
+You understand what they're doing out there with the Orange County Alliance for Immigrants Rights and its other group going to notify illegals when and where there are going to be raids.

-How do they get the information for the hotline?
+How did they get the information for the hotline?

 Who is leaking the information on where and when the raids are going to take place?